 The faculty of the Department of Rhetoric and Writing (DRW) invite qualified majors to apply to the honors program.
-Completing a research thesis gives students a chance to work closely with some of the department's most distinguished faculty and develop advanced skills in writing, analysis, and research.
-In addition to these intellectual benefits, graduating with honors may prove a valuable credential on the job market or in applications for law school, graduate school, or other professional opportunities.
+Completing a research thesis gives students a chance to work closely with some of the department's distinguished faculty and develop advanced skills in writing, analysis, and research.
+In addition to these intellectual benefits, graduating with honors may prove a valuable credential on the job market, and in applications for law school, graduate school, and other professional opportunities

 - Completion in residence of at least six upper-division in-residence hours in rhetoric and writing

 - Achievement of a 3.50 GPA in in-residence RHE courses and a 3.00 GPA in UT-Austin courses

 2. Submit the honors program application online by midnight on April 3, 2023.
 The application asks for the following items: